skoolkid/skoolkit/_sources/skool-file-templates.txt

    50002 LD B,"!"
    50004 LD (IX+$1A),%00001111

-These instructions may be preserved in a skool file template by using ``b`` (binary), ``c`` (character), ``d`` (decimal) and ``h`` (hexadecimal) prefixes on sublength parameters thus::
+These instructions are preserved in a skool file template by using ``b`` (binary), ``c`` (character), ``d`` (decimal) and ``h`` (hexadecimal) prefixes on sublength parameters thus::